 One woe down, two woes to go.
 “Then the sixth angel sounded: And I heard a voice from the four horns of the golden altar which is before God, saying to the sixth angel who had the trumpet, ‘Release the four angels who are bound at the great river Euphrates.’
 So the four angels, who had been prepared for the hour and day and month and year, were released to kill a third of mankind.
 Now the number of the army of the horsemen was two hundred million; I heard the number of them.”
 (Revelation 9:13-16) The four angels?
 John used the very same Greek word that’s used throughout the New Testament for the spiritual servants of Yahweh, aggelos.
 It simply means “messenger.”
 But Yahweh’s “angels” are never spoken of as having to be “bound.”
 In Revelation 12:9, when Satan’s followers were thrown out of heaven with him, they are referred to there as angels.
 I believe, therefore, that these too are fallen angels, a.k.a. demons, who have been restrained in an unusual place (i.e., not in the abyss with everybody else nasty enough to need locking up) in anticipation of their unique role.

-Does this mean that the remaining three and a half billion or so will survive until the end of the Tribulation?
+Does this mean that the remaining four billion or so will survive until the end of the Tribulation?
 Alas, no, it doesn’t.
 The cumulative fifty percent death toll is due to two well-defined causes, the Magog war, escalating into World War III, and the horde of the sixth trumpet (who are located beyond, that is, east of, the Euphrates River), something I’d characterize as “World War IV.”
 Easily another couple of billion could die from other causes: executions for refusing to take the Mark of the Beast; smaller regional (or neighborhood) wars fought over dwindling food and water supplies; the general anarchy and violent crime that inevitably follows the collapse of established human government (see Romans 13:1-7); punishments meted out by the central authority for sheltering believing Jews and Tribulation Christians; infections and complications from the “foul and loathsome sores” that afflict the recipients of the Mark of the Beast; thirst due to a worldwide drought and an accompanying shortage of drinkable water; disease left untreated because of the breakdown of medical services or the increased virulence of the germs that cause it; “men’s hearts failing them for fear” (Luke 21:26)…you get the idea.
 There will be no shortage of ways to die that aren’t included in the fourth seal or the sixth trumpet judgments.

 Another observation: the voice that sent the sixth trumpet’s angel on his way came from the “four horns of the golden altar which is before God.”
 In other words, the blood of Yahshua (if I’m reading this right) is demanding that justice be served to those who have refused to avail themselves of its atoning power.
 By doing so, these people are saying to Yahshua in effect, Your sacrifice was pointless—we have no need of forgiveness or salvation.
 Go away and leave us alone—forever.
 Okay, if that’s what you really want.
 It’s your choice.